 Suwabe, Shinichi. ジャパニーズウイスキーで世界に挑む 新世代蒸留所からの挑戦状 [Taking on the World with Japanese Whisky.
 Challenge from New-Generation Distilleries].
 Recipbook, 2019.

 Eycken, Stefan van.
-Whisky Rising: A Story in the Making.
+Whisky Rising: The Definitive Guide to the Finest Whiskies and Distillers of Japan.
 Cider Mill Press Book Publishers LLC, 2017.